dsnum1/fyp-gcrl-public/README.md

-# fyp-gcrl-public
+# Final Year Project: Goal Conditioned Reinforcement Learning -- Nanyang Technological Unviersity
-Latest updates from my Final Year Project dedicated at Solving Sparse Reward Problem with Goal Conditioned Reinforcement Learning.
+Latest updates from my Final Year Project dedicated at **Solving Sparse Reward Problem with Goal Conditioned Reinforcement Learning.** that I have completed during my Bachelors Degree at time at Nanyang Technological University.
+This is a year long-project done under the supervision of Professor Arvind Easwaran and Dr. Arambam James Singh.
+The following was the research objective given:

+> Goal-conditioned reinforcement learning(GCRL) is a sub-field of RL where the objective is to train an agent to achieve multiple goals in an environment.
+The problem setting in GCRL is slightly different from a traditional RL setting where the agent only learns to maximize a long-term reward, such setting is considered to be a single goal setting.
+However, in GCRL with multiple goals, our aim is to develop an agent which can learn a more generalized behavior(or diverse skills) for the distribution of goals.